pingcap/docs/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION
 - Default value: 300

-This variable is used to set the execution timeout of the `SPLIT REGION` statement in seconds.
-The default value is 300 seconds.
-A timeout error is returned if it is overtime.
+This variable specifies the execution timeout of the `SPLIT REGION` statement in seconds.
+A timeout error is returned if the operation is out of time.